 When someone uploads a positive RAT into My Covid Record, if it is 29 days or more since their last infection, they will be categorised as a reinfection and given the same advice and support as for a new infection.

 Using this data from My Covid Record we can now monitor the number of people with a reinfection with COVID-19.
-Information on the number of reinfections will be included in the daily COVID-19 updates published on our website.
+Information on the number of reinfections will be included in COVID-19 updates published on our website.

 Guidance for clinicians

 We have updated our clinical guidance for healthcare providers about how to manage patients who present with symptoms consistent with COVID-19, or a positive COVID-19 RAT, after a previous COVID-19 infection.
+This advice is now included in the COVID-19 Testing Guidance.